-Metastatic breast cancer is cancer that has spread from the breast to the bones, lungs or other distant parts of the body.
-90% of breast cancer deaths are a result of metastatic disease.
-There are treatments, some of which have extended survival for women and men with metastatic breast cancer.
-There is no cure.
+Metastatic breast cancer is cancer that has spread from the breast to the bones, lungs, or other distant parts of the body.
+Unfortunately, 90% of breast cancer deaths are a result of metastatic disease.
+There are treatments, some of which have extended survival for women and men with metastatic breast cancer, but today, there is no cure.